-After surgery you are expected to stay off the foot in almost all cases.
-You will likely receive instructions to be non-weight bearing.
-This is called non-weight bearing and means you cannot put any weight at all on the operated foot, until Dr. Miller or his physician assistant says that it is safe to do so.
-You will return to the office for a follow-up visit about 10-14 days after surgery.
+To help protect the surgery you are having done, sometimes Dr. Miller will want you to keep the operated foot off the ground at all times.
+This is called non-weight bearing and means you cannot put any weight at all on the operated foot, until Dr. Miller says that it is safe to do so.
+You generally return to the doctor for a follow-up visit about 8-14 days after surgery.